WebAssembly/component-model/design/mvp/Explainer.md

 | Canonical ABI signature          | `[ptr:memory.addrtype len:memory.addrtype] -> [i32]` |

 The `error-context.new` built-in returns a new `error-context` value.
-The given string is non-deterministically transformed to produce the `error-context`'s internal [debug message](#error-context-type).
+The given string is nondeterministically transformed to produce the `error-context`'s internal [debug message](#error-context-type).

 In the Canonical ABI, the returned value is an index into the current component